2024-2025 Academic Year Deadlines and Important Information

-Program changes, new program proposals, course changes, new course proposals for the upcoming academic year will need to have an effective term of Fall 2023 and must be submitted to your contact in the CNAS EMC by TO BE ANNOUNCED SEPTEMBER 2022
+Program changes, new program proposals, course changes, new course proposals for the upcoming academic year will need to have an effective term of Fall 2024 and must be submitted to your contact in the CNAS EMC by November 1, 2023

 The campus deadlines for submission are posted on the Committee on Courses website.